-Source: Economic Regulation Authority and Water Corporation estimates.
+Source: ERA and Water Corporation estimates.

 The ERA has also estimated both the base case and efficient revenue and tariff paths for the metropolitan area separately for the review period 2018-19 to 2022-23 (Table 30 to Table 32).
-The ERA has conducted this analysis because it has found that for 2017-18, revenues earned from metropolitan customers are higher than efficient costs.
-For the efficient tariff path, a ' P_0 ' adjustment is made in 2018-19.
-This estimates the initial reduction in tariffs for 2018-19 (the first year of the review period) that would allow tariffs to grow only at the rate of inflation thereafter, and for efficient costs to (just) be recovered.
+The ERA has conducted this analysis because it has found that for 2018-19, revenues earned from metropolitan customers are higher than efficient costs.
+For the efficient tariff path, a ${}^{\circ}P{0}{}^{\circ}$ adjustment is made in 2018-19.
+This estimates the initial reduction in Perth metropolitan tariffs for 2018-19 (the first year of the review period) that would allow tariffs to grow only at the rate of inflation thereafter, and for efficient costs to (just) be recovered.